mattrude/wp-gallery2-image-block/readme.txt

 == Description ==

-This plugin will allow you to put one of the meny Gallery2 Image Blocks on your Wordpres site.
+This plugin will allow you to put one of the meny Gallery2 Image Blocks on your Wordpress site.
 You are required to have a running Gallery2 install to use this plugin.

 This is a complete rewrite of [Chris Schierer (aka Lentil)](http://www.theschierers.net/blog) [Gallery2 Image Block Plugin](http://wordpress.org/extend/plugins/gallery2-image-block-widget) 0.1.4.
 This rewrite uses the new Wordpress 2.8 Widget API, so is only compatable with wordpress 2.8+.

 Options described in the [Gallery 2 Image Block](http://codex.gallery2.org/Gallery2:Modules:imageblock) documentation are included.